syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Overview.md

 ---
 layout: post
-title:  Overview of SfTextBoxExt control for UWP
+title:  Overview of Syncfusion SfTextBoxExt control for UWP
 description: This section provides an overview about the features in SfTextBoxExt control for UWP.
 platform: uwp
 control: SfTextBoxExt